 - Inadvertent boluses of medications remaining in tubing flushed in with subsequent fluid administration.

 Human Causes vs. System Causes of Medication Errors

 The most common causes of perioperative medication errors can often be linked to human and system causes.
 The system causes of error are often overlooked and lead to human error.

 Human causes of medication errors in the OR include:

 - Unlabeled syringes when medication labeling is regarded as desirable but not mandatory

 - Overreliance on the expected location of medications and syringes on the cart or tray

 - Repetitive task designs that foster automatic behavior with little conscious attention required (2)

-If operating rooms have not been equipped with the means to avoid these common medication errors, patients have no choice but to rely solely on the anaesthesiologist’s mental focus and vigilance to perform medication administration correctly, each and every time.
+If operating rooms are not equipped with the means to avoid these common medication errors, patients have no choice but to rely solely on the anaesthesiologist’s mental focus and vigilance to perform medication administration correctly each and every time.

 Of course, administering every medication correctly over the course of a 30-year career is impossible because human errors are inevitable and arguably normal.
 Therefore, medication errors that result from human error are also normal.